 The Leaf's onboard charger remains at 6.6 kw, with CHAdeMO DC fast charging available.
 Nissan says a full recharge takes 8 hours using a 240-volt Level 2 charging station, or 16 hours from a conventional 120-volt household current.
 Fast-charging to 80 percent takes about 40 minutes—although the Leaf Plus opens up 100-kw (still CHAdeMO) fast charging that can bring the much larger battery in that version to 80 percent in 45 minutes.

 The latest Leaf models start just over $32,000 including delivery, running past $44,000 for a fully equipped Leaf Plus SL.
 Depending on where you live (and purchase), multiple incentives might apply, including the full $7,500 federal EV tax credit and state purchase rebates, such as $2,500 in California, where the benefits also include the ability to travel with just a single occupant in the carpool lane.

-Nissan Leaf History
+Nissan Leaf history

-The compact Leaf offers interior room close to that of a midsize car, and its weight of well over 3,000 pounds is clearly more in line with the larger category.
-Like all electric cars, which can develop peak torque at 0 rpm, it is brisk off the line.
-Acceleration from zero to 60 mph is in the 10-second range, and top speed is limited to roughly 90 miles per hour.
+The compact Leaf offers enough interior room to deem it a mid-size car, and its weight of well over 3,000 pounds is clearly more in line with the larger category.
+Like all electric cars, which can develop peak torque from 0 rpm, it is brisk off the line.
+Acceleration from 0 to 60 mph is in the 10-second range, and top speed is limited to roughly 90 mph.

 Most Leafs can also "quick-charge" up to 80 percent of their battery capacity within 30 minutes at special "DC quick charging" charging stations that work on the Japanese CHAdeMO standard.
-Those stations are still rare, but are being rolled out in regions--Oregon and Washington, parts of Texas--that are working aggressively to adopt electric cars.
+Those stations are still rare, but are being rolled out in regions—Oregon and Washington, parts of Texas—that are working aggressively to adopt electric cars.